-The following requirements apply to ventilation louvers for emergency generator rooms and to closing appliances where fitted to ventilators serving emergency generator rooms:
+12.5.6 The following requirements apply to closable ventilation louvers and ventilator closing appliances serving emergency generator rooms, where fitted:

-- .1 ventilation louvers and closing appliances may either be hand-operated or power-operated (hydraulic/pneumatic/electric) and are to be operable under a fire condition; - .2 hand-operated ventilation louvers and closing appliances shall be kept open during normal operation of the ship.
-Corresponding instruction plates shall be provided at the location where hand-operation is provided; - .3 power-operated ventilation louvers and closing appliances shall be of a fail-to-open type.
+.1 ventilation louvers and closing appliances may either be hand-operated or power-operated (hydraulic/pneumatic/electric) and are to be operable under a fire condition;

+.2 hand-operated ventilation louvers and closing appliances shall be kept open during normal operation of the ship.
+Corresponding instruction plates shall be provided at the location where hand-operation is provided;

+.3 power-operated ventilation louvers and closing appliances shall be of a fail-to-open type.
 Closed ventilation louvers and closing appliances are acceptable during normal operation of the ship.